 ATSU-MOSDOH, in partnership with Grace Hill Health Centers Inc., will open a state-of-the-art dental education and oral health clinic June 2015 in St. Louis.
 Dental students will spend their third year and approximately half of their fourth year in the St. Louis clinic.
 The remainder of the students’ fourth year of study will occur in community health centers and other safety net clinics in Missouri and the Midwest, including our partner in Kirksville – the Northeast Missouri Health Council.
 Please watch for email invitations to several open house events this spring and summer.

 ATSU-MOSDOH’s St. Louis Dental Education and Oral Health Clinic will open June 2015.

-The University welcomed two new members to the President’s Cabinet representing areas of finance and advancement: Richard (Rick) Rieder, MBA, MM, vice president of finance/chief financial officer, began Oct.
-1, 2014, and Shaun O. Sommerer, PhD, vice president of university advancement, began Dec.
-8, 2014.
+The University welcomed a new member to the President’s Cabinet representing areas of finance and advancement: Richard (Rick) Rieder, MBA, MM, vice president of finance/chief financial officer, began Oct.
+1, 2014.